sola-st/CMI-Finder/README.md

 ```
 ## Python package setup
 In your host machine, navigate to the root of this repository and execute the following:

+<b>Note:</b> Do not run these steps inside our shared docker image, it's already setup.
  ### Step 1:
  create a new virtual environment using python3.8 or higher.
 In the following example, we create a virtual environement named .venv
  ```